-1 of his/her choice or instructions with the Union Officer for runs with the 2 Transit Department, will be passed, thereby permitting other operators to 3 continue bidding.
-When an operator that has been passed is available to 4 bid, he/she may do so taking what is available at that time.
-If a passed 5 operator is not available to bid until the bidding has been complete, he/she 6 will be required to pick from remaining bids, if available.
-If the employee 7 does not make a selection, the City will assign the employee to an open bid.
-8 In the event no open bids are available, the employee shall be assigned 9 and remain on the extra board until the next bid.
-No bids will be asked for 10 on the telephone.
-The effective date of each bid will appear on the bid 11 sheet.
-At least fifteen (15) operators will bid per day.
-No operator shall be 12 relieved from duty in order to bid.
-A copy of all runs to be bid shall be 13 furnished to the Union Officer at the time they are posted for bid.
-14 30.5 Every effort will be made to comply with operators' choices, when left, in 15 order of priority.
-Once an operator submits a bid, it cannot be changed or 16 withdrawn after the next operator has bid.
-Changed runs shall be noted at 17 the time of posting on the bid sheet.
-18 30.6 The Union President or his/her designee may assist with the selection of 19 run bids.
+4 30.4 General bids will be posted on the bid picking board not less than fifteen (15) days prior to the effective date, but in no case shall bids be posted less 5 than five (5) days before the first day of bidding.
+Any full-time operator who 6 7 is not available to bid when it is his/her turn to bid, or who has not left a 8 sealed bid of his/her choice or instructions with the Union Officer for runs 9 with the Transit Department, will be passed, thereby permitting other 10 operators to continue bidding.
+When a full-time operator that has been 11 passed is available to bid, he/she may do so taking what is available at that 12 time.
+If a passed full-time operator is not available to bid until the bidding 13 has been complete, he/she will be required to pick from remaining bids, if 14 available.
+If the employee does not make a selection, the City will assign 15 the employee to an open bid.
+In the event no open bids are available, the 16 employee shall be assigned and remain on the extra board until the next 17 bid.
+No bids will be asked for on the telephone.
+The effective date of each 18 bid will appear on the bid sheet.
+At least fifteen (15) operators will bid per 19 day.
+No full-time operator shall be relieved from duty in order to bid.
+A copy of all runs to be bid shall be furnished to the Union Officer at the time 20 21 they are posted for bid.

+22 30.5 Every effort will be made to comply with operators' choices, when left, in 23 order of priority.
+Once an operator submits a bid, it cannot be changed or 24 withdrawn after the next operator has bid.
+Changed runs shall be noted at 25 the time of posting on the bid sheet.

+2630.6The Union President or his/her designee may assist with the selection of27run bids.
 Time spent assisting shall be without pay.
-20 ARTICLE 31 21 WAGES 23 31.1 General Increases 24 Α. 25